Your expert guide to exploring Maya ruins in Yucatán

 If you look over the hill on your left you’ll see a perfect-looking Maya building.
 We didn’t get to it although we did drive as close as we could but it was hot and we had an appointment in Tekax so didn’t have time to climb up the hill.
 I wish we had though.

-Where Is Chacmultun?
+Where is Chacmultun?

 Chacmultun is twenty minutes from Tekax along the Carretera Kanek.
 Drive through Kanek/Canek and follow signs in Kancab towards Chacmultun.
 It’s two hours from Merida if you’re coming straight from there.